Vauxhall – History of the Brand

 How it all began

 The fledgeling Vauxhall business began life as Alex Wilson and Company in 1857 – named after the Scottish marine engineer who founded it – before rebranding as the Vauxhall Iron Works forty years later.

 It wouldn’t build its first car until 1903 though, when it manufactured around 70 of the Y-Type – a five-horsepower, single cylinder engine, with two forward gears but no reverse, that was steered using a tiller.
 The ninth of these models took part in a time trial and kicked off Vauxhall’s sporting heritage.

 A year later and the car was improved by the addition of a steering wheel and a reverse gear, and then in 1905 production moved to Luton – the company name finally changing to Vauxhall Motors in 1907.

 And in what was to prove a milestone for the company, a brand new A-Type Vauxhall beat Rolls Royce on a 200-mile speed test at the then newly opened Brooklands track.

 Vauxhall’s pre-WWII years

-Vauxhall focused its attentions on high-powered and prestige models, and in 1910 manufactured the Prince Henry – an iconic Edwardian Vauxhall that was enjoyed by the wealthier in society who were keen on both sporting endeavour and new technology.
+Vauxhall focused its attention on high-powered and prestige models, and in 1910 manufactured Prince Henry – an iconic Edwardian Vauxhall that was enjoyed by the wealthier in society who were keen on both sporting endeavour and new technology.